libellis/DDD-Libellis/README.md

 ## Setup

 To setup the project for development, simply run `make docker-build` from the root directory.
 For now there is no web api layer for endpoint testing, or manual interaction with the application.
-To run all current tests simply run `make docker-test`.

-Various npm commands have also been customized for your convenience.
-Rather than the more explicit docker commands, you can use npm scripts built into the `package.json` file.  `npm start` is the equivalent of docker-build.  `npm test` will likewise run tests from inside of your built docker container.

 ## Tests

-You can run tests by running `make docker-test` from the root directory, or by using `npm start` from the root directory.
+You can run tests by running `make docker-test` from the root directory.

+## Cleaning up Containers

+If you need to clean up libellis api containers, just run `make docker-clean`.
+If you would like to deep clean all of your docker images you can use `make docker-deep-clean`.